shyamsar30/volopay-assignment/README.md

 5. Now upon executing the app.py file, you will see the url on the console.
 6. I have documented code with Swagger UI.
 You can use it to test the APIs.

-NOTE: If you get erros for PYTHONPATh.
+NOTE: If you get erros for PYTHONPATH.
 Use: $env:PYTHONPATH='.' this command wihthin the environemnt and root folder.
 To execute the application use command python .\backend\app.py from the root directory.